exercism/delphi/exercises/nucleotide-count/README.md

 - legos are to lego houses as
 - words are to sentences as...

-In RNA the thymine is substituted with 'U' for uracil, while the remainder stay the same; A, U, C, G.

 ## Testing

 In order to run the tests for this track, you will need to install